amd/quark-documentation/docs/onnx/user_guide_accuracy_improvement.rst

       stable and might converge faster, while the latter trains the weight directly, so might have a greater improvement.
 The default value is "adaround".
-   -  OptimDevice: (String) The compute device for fast finetune.
-      Optional values are "cpu", "hip:0" and "cuda:0".
+   -  OptimDevice: (String) Specifies the compute device used for PyTorch model training during fast finetuning.
+Optional values are "cpu", and "cuda:0".
 The default value is "cpu".
    -  BatchSize: (Int) Batch size for finetuning.
 The larger batch size, the better accuracy but the longer training time.
 The default value is 1.